niess/calzone/paper/paper.md

 This is contribution no. 726 of the ClerVolc program of the International Research Center for Disaster Sciences and Sustainable Development of the University of Clermont Auvergne.
-In addition, We gratefully acknowledge support from the Mésocentre Clermont-Auvergne of the Université Clermont Auvergne for providing computing resources needed for validating this work.
+In addition, we gratefully acknowledge support from the Mésocentre Clermont-Auvergne of the Université Clermont Auvergne for providing computing resources needed for validating this work.